-All students are required to complete a final paper by the due date.
+All students are required to complete a final paper by the due date set by each program.
 Future SFP applications, recommendations, or acknowledgement of the award on Caltech transcripts will be jeopardized by not completing this requirement in a timely fashion.
 Please read all instructions below!

 Final Report Writing Requirements